Android Tutorial – Learn Android Development with Ease

 This feature suggests words and corrects grammatical mistakes.

-Almost, every mobile phone has inbuilt sensors which sense the motion of the phone.
+Almost, every mobile phone has inbuilt sensors that sense the motion of the phone.
 Some of the inbuilt sensors are an accelerometer, heart rate, magnetic field sensor, gyroscope.

 There are many such features provided by Android and with updates, we get new features every year.